Sustainable landscaping: Planting selection

 One important part of sustainable landscaping is plant selection.
 Most of what makes a landscape unsustainable is the amount of inputs required to grow a non-native plant on it.
-What this means is that a local plant, which has adapted to local climate conditions will require less work to flourish.
-Instead, drought-tolerant plants like succulents and cacti are better suited to survive.
+What this means is that a local plant, which has adapted to local climate conditions, will require less work to flourish.
+Beyond native species, low-input, drought-tolerant plants like succulents and cacti (such as the fast-growing Echinopsis pachanoi) are better suited to survive.

 Plants used as windbreaks can save up to 30% on heating costs in winter.
 They also help with shading a residence or commercial building in summer, create cool air through evapotranspiration and can cool hardscape areas such as driveways and sidewalks.

 Irrigation is an excellent end-use option in greywater recycling and rainwater harvesting systems, and a composting toilet can cover (at least) some of the nutrient requirements.
 Not all fruit trees are suitable for greywater irrigation, as reclaimed greywater is typically of high pH and acidophile plants don't do well in alkaline environments.

 Energy conservation may be achieved by placing broadleaf deciduous trees near the east, west and optionally north-facing walls of the house.
 Such selection provides shading in the summer while permitting large amounts of heat-carrying solar radiation to strike the house in the winter.
 The trees are to be placed as closely as possible to the house walls.
 As the efficiency of photovoltaic panels and passive solar heating is sensitive to shading, experts suggest the complete absence of trees near the south side.

 Another choice would be that of a dense vegetative fence composed of evergreens (e.g. conifers) near that side from which cold continental winds blow and also that side from which the prevailing winds blow.
 Such a choice creates a winter windbreak that prevents low temperatures outside the house and reduces air infiltration towards the inside.
 Calculations show that placing the windbreak at a distance twice the height of the trees can reduce the wind velocity by 75%.

 The above vegetative arrangements come with two disadvantages.
 Firstly, they minimize air circulation in summer although in many climates heating is more important and costly than cooling, and, secondly, they may affect the efficiency of photovoltaic panels.
 However, it has been estimated that if both arrangements are applied properly, they can reduce the overall house energy usage by up to 22%.